christiangerbig/letter-shooter/Readme.md

 ## MVP (DOM - CANVAS)

-- intro part with start button
+- Splash screen with start button

-- main part with:
+- Game screen screen with:
   - game music is played in the background and is looped if end of song is reached
   - move the spaceship with the mouse
   - shoot with bullets at the letters